17 Spots to Never Skip When Fall Cleaning

 Of course, we vacuum all the time.
 But most people don’t deep-clean their carpets because it feels like such a big job—or because they don’t even realize they’re necessary.
 When you think about all the germs that have been tracked onto and embedded within those carpets, though, you’ll realize why it’s so important.
 Make this chore exponentially easier by using a lightweight carpet cleaner, like the Hoover PowerDash, to sanitize both carpets and throw rugs.
 Pro tip: The fall is the best time for this type of deep cleaning since the humidity is typically lower and the carpet will dry faster.
 If you have a pet, you might also want to buy one of these 15 best vacuums for dog and cat hair.

 Before stowing away outdoor furniture for the season, give it a good wash.
 After all, removing stubborn dirt now will be a lot easier than after it sits for a few months.
 The good news is that you don’t need an expensive pressure washer—and you don’t need to spend a lot of time scrubbing.
 Simply attach a high-pressure spray nozzle with a soap dispenser, like this super affordable model by Evilto, to your regular garden hose.
 Pour a little mild dish soap into the dispenser and spray away the built-up dirt.
-Now that your outdoor furniture is clean, find out how to make the rest of your summer essentials last longer.

 Since you only take them out once a year, you might not think they need extra (or any) cleaning.
 Spoiler alert: They do, and so do the bins you’re storing them in!
 Dust and debris can settle on the containers while they’re in storage, so you need to put this task on your fall cleaning checklist.
 Wipe down the outside, then open them up and take a close look at what’s stashed inside, identifying and removing any broken or crumbling decorations.
 And if you find your storage situation lacking, reorganize and use color-coded bins to sort and store seasonal items; for example, pumpkin-orange tubs would be a telltale sign that they contain autumnal pieces.
 Check out these 8 brilliant Halloween storage ideas you never thought of.